Journées annuelles 2025

 25 au 27 juin 2025, LS2N, Nantes

-Orateurs : Xavier Allamigeon (Tropical, Inria Saclay, CMAP, École Polytechnique), Alexandre Goldsztejn (CNRS-LS2N, Nantes), Stef Graillat (LIP6, Sorbonne Université), Olivier Hénot (CMAP, École Polytechnique), Tom Hubrecht (Pascaline, LIP, ENS Lyon), Mioara Joldes (CNRS-LAAS, Toulouse), Guillaume Melquiond (Toccata, Inria Saclay), Arnaud Minondo (MAX, LIX, École Polytechnique), Josué Moreau (Toccata, Inria Saclay), Bruno Salvy (Pascaline, Inria Lyon, LIP, ENS Lyon).Programme
+Orateurs : Xavier Allamigeon (Tropical, Inria Saclay, CMAP, École Polytechnique), Alexandre Goldsztejn (CNRS-LS2N, Nantes), Stef Graillat (LIP6, Sorbonne Université), Olivier Hénot (CMAP, École Polytechnique), Tom Hubrecht (Pascaline, LIP, ENS Lyon), Mioara Joldes (CNRS-LAAS, Toulouse), Guillaume Melquiond (Toccata, Inria Saclay), Arnaud Minondo (MAX, LIX, École Polytechnique), Josué Moreau (Toccata, Inria Saclay), Bruno Salvy (Pascaline, Inria Lyon, LIP, ENS Lyon).Comment venir

 Mercredi 25 juin